Posting an Income, Charge, or Expense Transaction

 - Set the Begin Date for the next and subsequent transactions

-- If this expense is depreciable, check the Depreciate Box
+- Depreciate - If this expense is depreciable, check the Depreciate Box

-- Using the dropdown, select the Frequency
+- Using the dropdown, select how many Years the improvement is depreciable

-- Enter the Begin and End dates
+- Enter the Begin Date

 - Click on Post Expense